 The noise reduction experienced will further depend upon the pitch of the sound, though under normal circumstances the reduction can be dramatic in regards to traffic, aircraft and rail noise.

 However, it’s not just the acoustic glass that is required for effective noise reduction.
-Many ill-fitting window frames contribute significantly to intrusive noise disturbance.
+Many ill-fitting window frames or double glazing systems contribute significantly to intrusive noise disturbance.
 In fact, a gap around the window frame equal to merely 1% of the actual frame size, can allow a not insignificant 10 dBs into your property.